kh-mahmoud/Docs-Flow/README.md

 We believe that powerful tools shouldn’t be complicated to use.
 Docs Flow is designed with a clean, intuitive interface that makes document creation and collaboration feel natural.
 Whether you're a tech enthusiast or someone who prefers simplicity, Docs Flow adapts to your workflow, making it accessible for everyone.

+# Get Started Today 🎉
-💡 Get Started explore the features, and start collaborating with Docs Flow today.
+Explore the features, and start collaborating with Docs Flow today.
 Whether you're working on a simple memo or an extensive project, Docs Flow ensures your documents are always up-to-date and accessible to your team.

 Use the link to join us : https://docs-flow-beta.vercel.app